dylanjohn/part12-containers-applications/README.md

 # Part 12 - Containers

-Solutions for University of Helsinki Full Stack Open Part 12, focusing on containerising applications with Docker and creating immutable execution environments.
+Solutions for University of Helsinki Full Stack Open Part 12, focusing on containerizing applications with Docker and creating immutable execution environments.

 ## Topics